A Place for Mom

 • A check for fire hazards and working alarms

-• Information about door widening, stair lifts, wheelchair ramps, and any other appropriate accessibility or safety additions
+• Information about door widening, stair lifts, wheelchair ramps, and other appropriate accessibility or safety additions

 • A comprehensive proposal, including pricing